elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 ## 4.2 Formats for training material

-Welcome, everyone!
-Today, we’re going to embark on an interactive journey to explore the diverse landscape of training materials in life sciences.
-Our activity is designed to not only identify the various formats available but also to reflect on our personal preferences and the rationale behind them.
+In this chapter, we're going to explore the diverse landscape of training materials in life sciences.
+The goal is to identify different material types (slides, videos, datasets, software, etc.), consider which formats are commonly used, and reflect on the reasons behind those choices.

-Here is the activity: We’ll examine different types of training materials, ranging from slides and videos to datasets and software.
-For each category, we’ll determine the possible formats they could take.
-Then, we’ll dive deeper to discuss which formats we predominantly use and, most importantly, why we prefer those over others.
-This exercise will not only enhance our understanding of the material formats but also provide insights into our teaching methodologies.
-It’s a chance to share experiences, learn from each other, and possibly discover new ways to engage our audience.
+For the first activity, we’ll examine different types of training materials, ranging from slides and videos to datasets and software.
+For each category, we’ll list possible formats, note which formats we typically use, and discuss why we prefer those formats.
+The aim is to deepen our understanding of format choices, surface different teaching practices, and perhaps discover new ways to engage learners.

 Let’s get started!
-Please open the 'Answer' tab as a guide for this reflection exercies.
+Please open the 'Answer' tab as a guide for this reflection exercise.
-As we proceed, I encourage you to think critically about the ‘why’ — it’s the key to understanding our choices and improving our approach to training.
+As you work through it, focus on the why.
+That insight is key to improving how training is designed and delivered.

 !!! question "Discussion"

-    How many training materials formats can you list?
+    How many training material formats can you list?
 Identify possible formats for each type of material.
 Which format(s) do you mostly adopt?
 Why?

     ??? success "Answer as Table 1"
         | Material type | Possible format(s) | Format(s) you mostly use | Why? |